 Epithelial cells actively regulate their volume in response to osmotic gradients through management of ion concentration and cytoskeletal tension (Delpire and Gagnon, 2018).
-Animal cells lack rigid structures that would help to maintain an osmotic gradient across the plasma membrane, meaning that when an osmotic pressure is applied to the membrane, a cell must react to diffuse the osmotic stress on the membrane or risk rupturing the cell membrane(Strange, 1993; Hoffmann et al., 2009).
+Animal cells lack rigid structures that would help to maintain an osmotic gradient across the plasma membrane, meaning that when osmotic pressure is applied to the membrane, a cell must respond with a sizable deformation to the membrane or risk rupture (Strange, 1993; Hoffmann et al., 2009).
 It does so primarily by controlling the movement of solutes across the cell membrane through tightly regulated ion channels (Finan and Guilak, 2010).
-And so, while osmotic stress is a mechanical force on a tissue, how the cells in that tissue respond physically and the regulatory pathways involved in this response is a significantly more complicated relationship.
+And so, while osmotic stress is a mechanical force on a tissue, how the cells in that tissue respond physically and the regulatory pathways involved in this response are significantly more complicated.